 - Taken for Granite: Nemo is turned into a statue for a week to hide him from Flip in one issue.
 And the next week Flip gets turned into a statue.

-- There Are No Therapists: You'd think that Nemo's parents would try to get some sort of help for him, seeing as he appears to wake up screaming from nightmares every night.
+- There Are No Therapists: You'd think that Nemo's parents would try to get some sort of help for him, seeing as he appears to wake up screaming from nightmares every night, or at least stop feeding him the food they keep blaming it on.

 - The Trickster: Flip